 Bots aren’t going to respond to your customers with personalization or emotion, which is a big detractor for a lot of customers.
 Especially when experiencing an issue with a product or company, customers want their frustrations to be met with empathy.
-If a conversation doesn’t follow a specific path, the bot doesn’t have the ability to improvise the way a human could, thus resulting in a negative customer experience.
+If a conversation doesn’t follow a specific path, the bot doesn’t have the ability to improvise and lacks human touch, thus resulting in a negative customer experience.

-When a customer’s question isn’t clear or is too specific, a bot may have a hard time helping.
+When a customer’s question isn’t clear or is too specific, a bot may have a hard time helping, which is one of the biggest disadvantages of chatbots.
 Chatbots are programmed to answer general questions with answers that can be found in its database, so if a customer asks something outside of this narrow list of answerable questions, they will likely confuse the bot and will either be taken around in circles as the bot tries to understand the question being asked (often to no avail), or simply be left without an answer.
 In either case, this isn’t a great customer experience and can negatively impact your company’s image.

 Additionally, chatbots are programmed to handle a specific amount of data, and as you update and edit the data, there can be disruptions to the chatbot model as a whole.
 This requires ongoing and careful maintenance to make sure you don’t create holes in the chatbot interface.

-While you may save on payroll, an effective chatbot will cost you a pretty penny.
+While you may save on payroll, a complex chatbot will cost you a pretty penny.
 Installation is different for each type of business, and low-cost options may seem appealing, but low-cost often equates to limited features.
 As a result, you’ll find your costs quickly increasing as you evolve your chatbot to meet the standard of service your customers are seeking.

 Chatbots were created to respond to simple questions that can be answered with facts.
-There’s not a large capacity for a chatbot to respond to multi part questions or questions that require decisions.
+Chatbots have limited responses, so they’re not often able to answer multi-part questions or questions that require decisions.
 This often means your customers are left without a solution, and have to go through more steps to contact your support team.

-When you use a chatbot, you lose touch with what your customers are saying.
+When you use chatbots, you lose touch with what your customers are saying.
 This means you might miss feedback on growing issues as well as valuable insights on new opportunities for your business.

 It’s important to be realistic with your decisions around implementing a chatbot.
 Certain business models are far too complex to utilize a chatbot, and certain customer bases may not respond positively to a chatbot.
 Consider your audience and trade before deciding to utilize a bot to save you from unnecessary expenses.